PDP-10/its/doc/NITS.md

 ## Step 7
 When the new ITS has passed testing, rename the old `.; @ ITS` to `.; @ OITS`.
 Rename the new ITS to `.; @ ITS`.

+## Step 8
+The DMPCPY crash dump manager is prone to moving files on the `.` directory to another disk pack.
+If this happens to the new `@ ITS`, you can move it back with e.g. `:MOVE .;@ ITS, DSK0:`